Justin-Insight/client-training/src/pages/animal-care-center-bg.md

 ## Logging in

 1. Navigate to <a href="https://www.animalcarebg.com/admin/#/" target="_blank" rel="noopener noreferrer" class="external">https://www.animalcarebg.com/admin/#/</a>
-2. Enter in your email and password to log in
+2. Enter your email and password to log in

 ## Admin Dashboard Overview

-Your site uses Netlify CMS for a backend Content Management System.
+Your site uses Netlify CMS for a back-end Content Management System.
 Netlify CMS focuses on only the items you need and cuts out everything unnecessary.
 Your content is stored and can be found in Collections.

 ### Collections